Governing Body

 Briony Allder, Chair of Governors and Co-opted Governor

 I became the Chair in October 2021, having joined initially as a parent governor, and absolutely love being part of the Lanterns Governing Body.
 In my day job I am a co-Director of a medico-legal business and bring 15 years experience of working in the public sector as a senior manager, in both operational and strategic roles, to the governing body.
-I have seen my daughter thrive during her time at Lanterns and I am committed to ensuring that the nursery school offers all children the opportunity to achieve their full potential.
+My daughter attended Lanterns and thrived, which makes me even more committed to ensuring that the nursery school offers all children the opportunity to achieve their full potential.
 In my spare time I enjoy reading and creative pursuits.

 Emily Townsend, Co-opted Governor